Menu

 Science

-Within Science, we will be investigating 'light and reflections' which will enable children to explore the pathway of light and how our eyes see.
+Within Science, we will be investigating the biology unit of'circulation and exercise' which will enable children to find out how humans and other animals require exercise to keep healthy and will investigate what happens to the body during these periods.
 In the second part of the term, we will then change our focus to a biology unit on evolution where the children will explore how our planet and it's inhabitants have changed over time.

 RE

-In RE, we will be focusing on the big question: How does religion bring conflict and peace?
+In RE, we will be focusing on the big question: How has beliefs impacted on music and art through history?

 In our this unit, the children will explore events through history involving different religions and how these events enabled people to learn from the past and become better citizens in the future.